Adam-Azai/car-car/README.md

 VinVO Model
 - import_href: the automobile's href
 - vin: the VINs of automobiles that were in our inventory in the past

+The Service Microservice is located on port 8080, its api being accessible by your browser on localhost:8080

 ## Service API